 Late Work: Students are expected to submit work on time.
-Assignments will be marked down 5% for each day they are late.
+Assignments turned in late will be subjected to the deduction policy outlined below within each of the assignments.
 Day one starts one minute after the deadline.
 Keep in mind that no late work will be accepted for the final exam, critical reflection three, or the extra credit opportunities.
 Discussion posts 1-6 will also not be accepted late.